 - Cost.
 Whilst a digital book reader can be somewhat costly the massively reduce cost of ebooks vs traditional books mean that if you are buying books on a frequent, or even semi frequent, basis then you will be saving money.

 - Wear and tear.
 Books traditionally suffer from degradation.
 Folding of the pages, yellowing, water damage, tears and more are something that anyone who owns a book is aware of.
 With an eBook though they will never suffer such problems as they are stored in digital format.
 Whilst it is possible for the digital book reader to get damaged (though they are sturdy items) your ebook collection will still be unharmed, and can be transferred to a new book reader if needs be.

 - File support.
 It is possible to read other documents on such readers, such as work reports or newspapers.
 It can greatly increase the functionality of the digital book reader over that of a traditional book.

 These are the main benefits that most people appreciate with digital book readers.
 Other benefits exist and their importance from person to person can vary.
 It should be noted that at this point the manufacturers and publishers are not pitching eBooks as something to take over completely from traditional books, just an additional interest that will benefit those that like to read.

-While Sony and Amazon Kindle are the two biggest names in the digital book reader market, there are a few companies that have developed their own offerings that are fast getting a strong following from users.
+While Sony and Amazon are two of the biggest names in the digital book reader market, there are a few companies that have developed their own offerings that are fast getting a strong following from users.
 As the technology is still in early stages, it is likely we will see a number of ‘new name’ companies come and go.
 But some will stay around thanks to the strength and popularity of their offerings.

 Two of the major up and coming digital book reader companies are featured below, and should be strongly considered as alternatives to the established options.